 - Cell organelles have membrane-bound structures.

-- Eukaryotic animal cells only have cell membranes, while the eukaryotic plant cells have a cell membrane and cell wall.
+- Eukaryotic animal cells only have cell membranes, while eukaryotic plant cells have a cell membrane and cell wall.

 - The hereditary material is present in more than one chromosome.